Skip To Main Content

 Two men talking and taking notes on a small wood table

-Before enacting any new policies, conduct a complete review and analysis of your school's current safety and security to determine which kind of information can in fact be shared on the website, and which kind should be protected.
+Before enacting any new policies, conduct a complete review and analysis of your school's current safety and security to determine which kind of information can, in fact, be shared on the website and which kind should be protected.

 5. Plan for the Worst